-Ambassador Belal also briefed the forum on the ongoing initiative on the formulation of a fund titled CIIF (Commodity Impact Investment Facility) and thereby enabling CFC to contribute more for alleviation of poverty.
-Once formed, CIIF could also be an avenue for Arab countries to join this impact investment fund as an anchor investor as well as to introduce Islamic Finance in Europe though their participation in the said CIIF fund, when formed.
+Ambassador Belal also briefed the forum on the ongoing initiative on the formulation of a fund titled CIIF (Commodity Impact Investment Facility) and thereby enabling CFC to contribute more to poverty alleviation.
+Once formed, the CIIF could also be an avenue for Arab countries to join this impact investment fund as an anchor investor as well as to introduce Islamic Finance in Europe through their participation in the said CIIF fund, when formed.

-By taking floor, Ambassadors of Egypt, Iraq, Lebanon, Jordan and CDAai of Kuwait thanked Ambassador Belal and appreciated CFC’s activities worldwide to alleviate the poverty.
+By taking the floor, Ambassadors of Egypt, Iraq, Lebanon, Jordan and CDAai of Kuwait thanked Ambassador Belal and appreciated the CFC’s activities worldwide to alleviate poverty.

-Ambassador of Morocco, who Chaired the event as Dean of the group, thanked Ambassador Belal for his informative briefing and assured to remain engaged so that more projects form Arab region could be considered in the future.
-He also urged those members of Arab group who are yet to be members of CFC, to consider so without any further delay.
+Ambassador of Morocco, who Chaired the event as Dean of the group, thanked Ambassador Belal for his informative briefing and assured to remain engaged so that more projects from the Arab region could be considered in the future.
+He also urged those members of the Arab group who are yet to be members of CFC, to consider so without any further delay.

-For better presence of CFC in Arab region, Ambassador of Egypt suggested to translate CFC’s Call for proposals into Arabic.
-Before taking leave, Ambassadors and other participants assured that they will do their best to bring good project ideas from their respective countries and the region as well as promoting the idea of impact investment as best as they could.
+For a better presence of the CFC in the Arab region, Ambassador of Egypt suggested translating the CFC’s Call for proposals into Arabic.
+Before taking leave, Ambassadors and other participants assured that they will do their best to bring good project ideas from their respective countries and the region, and to promote the idea of impact investing as best as they could.

-Ambassador Belal urged them to disseminate CFC’s call for proposals so that more quality projects from Arab region could be considered in the future.
-He sought their help to keep this “bottom up” approach functional with heightened exchanges among the potential applicants and CFC.
+Ambassador Belal urged them to disseminate the CFC’s Call for Proposals so that more quality projects from the Arab region could be considered in the future.
+He sought their help to keep this “bottom-up” approach functional with heightened exchanges among potential applicants and the CFC.

-Ambassador Belal assured to pursue more innovative outreaches in the days to come to make the services of CFC available to as many people as possible in the commodity dependent developing world, with a heightened sense of innovations and creativity.
+Ambassador Belal assured to pursue more innovative outreaches in the days to come to make the services of the CFC available to as many people as possible in the commodity-dependent developing world, with a heightened sense of innovations and creativity.